Krystropolis/form-generator/README.md

 - Visually connect the field to any associated checkboxes for a more intuitive user experience, perhaps with intentional spacing.

 ### EmailField
 Supports input type **email**.
-Has an example of how a field might be marked as required; this would require an update to App and sample-data, as well.
+Has an example of how a field might be marked as required; this would require an update to sample-data, as well.

 *Potential Improvements*
 - Display format requirements on field exit instead of form submission.